 The upcoming sections provide details about the data structures of the NerveCenter objects used in the construction of behavior models.
 These sections not only list each object's data members, but explain how each member affects the way a behavior model functions (where appropriate).
-It's important to understand these details before you attempt to:

-- Design a behavior model - Create one these objects
+It's important to understand these details before you attempt to design a behavior model and create these objects.

-The objects are discussed in the following sections:
+The object types are discussed in the following sections:

-- Nodes on page 42
+- Nodes below

-- Property Groups and Properties on page 45
+- Property Groups and Properties on page 36

-- Polls on page 46
+- Polls on page 37

-- Trap Masks on page 49
+- Trap Masks on page 39

-- Alarms on page 51
+- Alarms on page 41